STLNFTART/Multi-Heart-Model/README.md

-# Heart–Brain Coupling Model (HBCM)
+# Multi-Heart-Model – Heart–Brain Coupling Model (HBCM)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-The Heart–Brain Coupling Model (HBCM) is a mathematical and computational framework for representing how cardiac and neural systems influence each other through dynamic feedback.
+The Multi-Heart-Model repository houses the Heart–Brain Coupling Model (HBCM), a mathematical and computational framework for representing how cardiac and neural systems influence each other through dynamic feedback.
+The project consolidates exploratory APL models with a D-based “Primal Overlay” engine to compare classical physiology formulations and prototype neuromodulated control loops.
 Each subsystem is modelled as an oscillatory process with its own natural frequency, damping, and feedback strength.
 Bidirectional coupling terms transmit information between them, allowing simulation of entrainment, resonance, and modulation observed in real physiological data.

 ## Repository name and license